SAP-samples/partner-reference-application/README.md

 ### Features

 - Create and change poetry slam events, publish, and cancel poetry slams.
-- Maintain, add and remove visitors, cancel bookings.
+- Maintain, add, and remove visitors, cancel bookings.
 - Calculate the number of free seats and block overbookings.
 - Create projects for poetry slam events with one click and preview project information on the Poetry Slam Manager UI (here, ERP authorizations apply in the partner application as well).
 - Create and print a guest list.